alphagov/search-api/README.md

 ## Technical documentation

-Rummager is a Sinatra application that interfaces with Elasticsearch.
+Search API is a Sinatra application that interfaces with Elasticsearch.

 There are two ways documents get added to a search index:

-1. HTTP requests to Rummager's [Documents API](doc/documents.md) (deprecated)
+1. HTTP requests to Search API's [Documents API](doc/documents.md) (deprecated)
-2. Rummager subscribes to RabbitMQ messages from the [Publishing API](https://github.com/alphagov/publishing-api).
+2. Search API subscribes to RabbitMQ messages from the [Publishing API](https://github.com/alphagov/publishing-api).

-*Note: Once whitehall documents are using the new indexing process, the documents API will be removed and rummager will consume only from the publishing API.*
+*Note: Once whitehall documents are using the new indexing process, the documents API will be removed and search API will consume only from the publishing API.*

-Rummager search results are weighted by [popularity](doc/popularity.md).
+Search API search results are weighted by [popularity](doc/popularity.md).
 We rebuild the index nightly to incorporate the latest analytics.

 ### Nomenclature